mitotic/slidoc/README.md

 Slidoc manages a collection of lectures written using [Markdown](https://daringfireball.net/projects/markdown/), which is a very simple and popular markup syntax.
-The lectures can include text, images and interactive questions.
+The lectures can include text, equations, images and interactive questions.
 Markdown files are plain text files saved using extension `.md`.
-They can be edited using text editors like Emacs, vi, [Atom](https://atom.io/), and Sublime Text.
+They can be edited using text editors like Emacs, vi, [Atom](https://atom.io/), and [StackEdit](https://stackedit.io).

 Slidoc publishes the Markdown files as static HTML files, [reveal.js](http://lab.hakim.se/reveal-js/) slideshows and